archibara/react-rewraper/README.md

 ### 100% TypeScript safety... almost

-### Roadmap
+### Roadmap:
-- test it on real project
+- Step 1: Test this on real project
-- npm uninstall @archibara/react-rewraper
+- Step 2: Remove this package and never use it again